 Special rules for partnerships.
 Partnerships that conduct a trade or business in the United States are generally required to pay a withholding tax under section 1446 on any foreign partners' share of effectively connected taxable income from such business.
-Further, in certain cases where a Form W-9 has not been receiv the rules under section 1446 require a partnership to presume that a pathenis a the rules under section 1446 require a partnership to presume that a partners at foreign person, and pay the section 1446 withholding tax.
-Therefore, invulante a U.S. person that is a partner in a partnership conducting a rade of business in the United States, provide Form W-9 to the partnership to be able to business in the united states, provide Form W-9 to the partnership to be able to business in the United States, provide Form W-9 to the partnership to be able to business in the United States, provide Form W-9 to the partnership to be able to business in the United States, provide Form W-9 to the partnership to be able to business in the United States, provide Form W-9 to the partnership income.
-In the cases below, the following being to business and avoiding withholding on its ellegable ables of establishing its U.S. shalls and avoiding withholding on its allocable share of net income from the partnership conducting a trade or business in the United States:
+Further, in certain cases where a Form W-9 has not been received, the rules under section 1446 require a partnership to presume that a partner is a foreign person, and pay the section 1446 withholding tax.
+Therefore, if you are a U.S. person that is a partner in a partnership conducting a trade or business in the United States, provide Form W-9 to the partnership to establish your U.S. status and avoid section 1446 withholding on your share of partnership income.

-.
+In the cases below, the following person must give Form W-9 to the partnership for purposes of establishing its U.S. status and avoiding withholding on its allocable share of net income from the partnership conducting a trade or business in the United States.

 In the case of a disregarded entity with a U.S. owner, the U.S. owner of the disregarded entity and not the entity;